Tarique-B-DevOps/DevOps-LabTest/README.md

-# Setup Elasticsearch on AWS EC2 instance with SSL and password authentication enabled.
+# Setup Elasticsearch on AWS EC2 Instance With SSL and Password Authentication Enabled.

 ## Automation Tools Used :